emiliehwolf/100-days-of-code/log.md

 ### Day 13, Thursday, June 1, 2017, 9:29PM
 Yeah, so I didn't code for 3 days in a row.
 It was Memorial Day and I needed to celebrate with family and then rest.
 Today I started a bunch of new dailies on Habitica and listened to episode 15 of Not So Standard Deviations.
 It was a good episode about collaboration software, communication, and GitHub flow (using issues as to-do's and branches for new code, even when working alone).
 Then later I created a nice markdown file for the assignment project I finished last coding session.
 [Now you can view code and plots together like a tutorial.](https://github.com/emiliehwolf/EDA_Wk4Assignment/blob/master/README.md)

+### Day 14, Saturday, June 3, 2017, 1:28AM
+Today I reviewed core R functions and explored the R environment.
+As I looked over the thousands of objects in the base R package, I felt amused that many were familiar to me and yet many more were not.
+I am saving my R exploration as a markdown file so I can always go back and view.
+Here is today's version: https://github.com/emiliehwolf/Rin24Hours/blob/ae2d3ca1277e2f04fefe7fc9c773e31bf4f2526f/readme.md
+I am to really blaze through my library book, R in 24, Hours tomorrow